quixoticmonk/checkov-ephemerality-custom-checks/README.md

 4. **Creates pull requests** automatically when changes are detected
 5. **Can be triggered manually** via GitHub Actions workflow dispatch

-### Manual Workflow Trigger
-You can manually trigger the generation workflow from the GitHub Actions tab or using the GitHub CLI:

 ## Requirements

 - Checkov